nkallen/elephant/README.md

 # elephant

-There are two steps to install.
+There are three steps to install.

-Firstly, install the nodegraph into MoI's Appdata folder.
+# Firstly, install the nodegraph into MoI's Appdata folder.
 You can do this using git most easily.

 Installation (Win):
     cd C:\Users\<username>\AppData\Roaming\Moi\